More Photos

 Our Self-Guided Holidays are perfect for your next family holiday and are suitable for children of all ages.

 Our partner hotels and accommodations are able to provide cots for young children, and some offer family rooms.
-We can also arrange hire of children’s bikes and tag along bikes for our self-guided cycling trips and with trips such as Lake Constance and the Danube offering routes on designated cycle paths you can rest assured in keeping your family safe.
+We can also arrange hire of children’s bikes and tag along bikes for most of our self-guided cycling trips and with trips such as Lake Constance and the Danube offering routes on designated cycle paths you can rest assured in keeping your family safe.

-As a parent we trust that you know your own child’s capabilities, please read the itinerary details to ensure the distances covered each day are suitable for your family.
-If this is a first time walking holiday for your family, a centre based trip is a fantastic option as it allows you to easily opt out of a days walking if a day of building sand castles, swimming in the pool or visiting museums is calling.
+As a parent we trust that you know your own child’s capabilities, so please read the itinerary details to ensure the distances covered each day are suitable for your family.
+If this is a first time walking holiday for your family, a centre based trip is a fantastic option as it allows you to easily opt out of a days walking if a day of building sand castles, swimming in the pool or visiting museums is calling instead.

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-Alternatively you may wish to take a taxi for approximately 15 euros.
+Alternatively you may wish to take a taxi for approximately 15 Euros.

 This trip is on a bed and breakfast basis to allow you the opportunity to enjoy dining in local restaurants.